AlexMoffat/timecalc/README.md

     # Just a date is treated as midnight current timezone -> 2017-09-03 00:00:00 -05:00
     2017-09-03

+### Durations

 Durations are written as a combination of days, hours, minutes, seconds and milliseconds.
-Durations must have a unit.
+Each piece of a duration must have a unit.
+The suffixes for units are d (dayss), h (hour), m (minutes), s (seconds) and ms (milliseconds)

     # Two days -> 2d
     2d